Places to visit

 Chatsworth Road is a vibrant shopping zone which forms the main link between Chesterfield and the Peak District.
 Next time you are passing through be sure to stop off and explore the wealth of independent shops, restaurants and cafes on offer.

 A particularly exciting time to visit is during the annual Chatsworth Road Festival when a variety of events and activities are organised by businesses and the local community.
-The next celebration will take place between 5th and 13th October 2013 and the programme is already looking extremely diverse - from theatre performances at French restaurant Mes Amis to Brampton's Got Talent at Brampton Ale House!
+The next celebration will take place between 4th and 12th October 2014 and more details will be available soon.

 7. Barrowhill Roundhouse Railway Centre

 Barrowhill in Chesterfield is home to Britain’s last working Roundhouse.
 Run by Barrow Hill Engine Shed Society, this group of dedicated rail enthusiasts rescued the place from dereliction in 1991.

 Today, Barrow Hill Roundhouse Railway Centre houses one of the largest collections of diesel, electric and, of course, steam locomotives in the country.
 You can go along to several open days during the year with train rides and turntable demonstrations, and they also host a special event at Christmas.

 8. Holmebrook Valley Park & Linacre Reservoir

 Holmebrook Valley is a large country park offering spectacular views over Chesterfield.
 Enjoy a moment of peace by the lake, explore the many paths by foot, bike or horse or entertain the kids with one of the many play areas.
 Image above is courtesy of local photographer, Les Wilcockson and more of his work can be seen in Holmebrook Valley Cafe where you can enjoy homemade food from Tuesday to Sunday.